C++ Command Line Arguments: How to Use argc and argv

 The line std::vector<std::string> args(argv + 1, argv + argc) builds the vector from the range starting just after the program name to the end — a neat one-liner that skips argv[0] automatically.
 From there you have all of std::vector’s conveniences.
 New to vectors?
 The C++ vector tutorial covers them from scratch.

-How to Pass Arguments When Running Your Program
+How to Pass Arguments in Visual Studio

 If you haven’t set up a compiler or IDE yet, start with the C++ setup guide.